 Together with the emergency services community, we will:

-We've been listening to the experiences of emergency responders and how the pandemic has affected their mental health.
-The experiences shared will offer key recommendations for employers when planning mental health and wellbeing support and will help us to develop new resources to support emergency responders now and into the future.
+We've listened to the experiences of emergency responders and how the pandemic has affected their mental health.
+The experiences shared will offer key recommendations for employers when planning mental health and wellbeing support and are helping us to develop new resources to support emergency responders now and into the future.